-A student who wishes to appeal an academic policy decision (including one believed to be discriminatory based on race, national origin, color, sex, disability, or age), must abide by the procedures that follow.
+A student who wishes to appeal an academic policy decision must abide by the procedures that follow.
 Legal counsel or representation is not permitted.

 Informal Resolution

 - When a student has a question about an academic policy decision, they must first contact the person who made the decision for an explanation of the policy and how it was followed.
 This contact must be made within 10 business days of the decision.
 If the policy has been followed, the student has no further recourse. - If the policy was not followed or the student disputes the way in which the policy was applied, they may request that the matter be reviewed by the department chair.
 This request must be made within 10 business days of the aforementioned meeting.
 The chair will notify the student of they decision in writing (e-mail is sufficient) within 10 business days.